prasaar/aiwhispr/README.md

 Set AIWHISPR_LOG_LEVEL=DEBUG

-The example assumes that you have setup the content files you want to index under /var/www/html (your webserver root) Copy the sample data
+The example assumes that you have set up the content files you want to index under /var/www/html (your webserver root) Copy the sample data
 ```
 cp -R $AIWHISPR_HOME/examples/data/bbc /var/www/html/